Last Updated 2 weeks ago

 The Generator Operator is responsible for supplying power to the set safely and reliably.

 They manage generators, monitor loads, handle refueling, and coordinate power distribution with the lighting department.
-On location shoots without house power, the Genny Op is critical — one mistake can shut down production instantly.
+On location shoots without house power, the Genny Op is critical, providing power for multiple departments.

 Good generator operators are proactive, safety-focused, and calm under pressure.